gamemanual0/gm0/source/docs/software/using-the-sdk.rst

 position to the target position.

 .. warning::
-    This mode can be a convienient way to control a single-motor mechanism, as it offloads all control work; however, since every motor is dealt with independently, it is inadvisable to use this on mechanisms with multiple motors, especially drivetrains.
+    This mode can be a convenient way to control a single-motor mechanism, as it offloads all control work; however, since every motor is dealt with independently, it is inadvisable to use this on mechanisms with multiple motors, especially drivetrains.